What is knee pain and why does it occur?

 - Yoga/Pilates: Improves flexibility and body awareness

-- Aqua fitness: resistance training in water protects the joints
+- Aqua Fitness: Water resistance training protects the joints

-Many knee problems arise from poor posture in everyday life.
+Many knee problems arise from unfavorable postures in everyday life.
 Our tests of various ergonomic solutions have shown that the following measures are particularly effective:

 Knee-friendly workplace: